alexa-labs/skill-workshop-smart-city/Module 1 - Hello Vegas!/README.md

 5. Next, look for the `.getResponse()` function just below the line you commented out in the `LaunchRequestHandler`.
 This converts the responseBuilder's work into the response that the skill will return.
 Think of it like hitting a "send" button — it sends the response.

-	After making all of these changes, your code in the handle() function within the LaunchRequestHandler should look like the following:
+	**Final code for LaunchRequestHandler**: After making all of these changes, your code in the handle() function within the LaunchRequestHandler should look like the following:

 ```js
 const LaunchRequestHandler = {